patware/febedb/README.md

 ## This is not

 This repo is not a course or lecture on micro containers, containers, serverless, or any cloud native technology offerings.

+## Feedback

+If you find this tutorial-ish practical let me know.
+If you find errors or there are instructions that aren't clear, let me know, or fix them and send me a pull request.
+If you have better ways to do things, share your knowledge.